Saving the small things that run the planet

 The Violet Click Beetle is known to breed in hollows of ancient decaying Ash (Fraxinus spp) and Beech (Fagus spp) trees.
 It is quite specific in its habitat requirements and breeds where the heartwood is undisturbed and has decayed into a black mulch.
 The species is thought to breed repeatedly in the same tree until it completely rots away, at which point it must source a new ancient Ash or Beech to continue its lifecycle.

 This elusive species is incredibly difficult to find and monitor, which hinders efforts to conserve it and its habitats.
-This project will establish new monitoring methods for the habitats of Violet Click Beetle adults and larval habitats.
+This project has established new monitoring methods for the habitats of Violet Click Beetle adults and larval habitats.

 With effective monitoring methods, we can inform conservation strategies more effectively and hopefully discover new populations of the Violet Click Beetle, to protect one of our most endangered insects for the future.

-The Violet Click Beetle (Species Recovery) Project is generously funded by Natural England.
+The Violet Click Beetle (Species Recovery) Project was generously funded by Natural England.